irezaul/javaScript/jsEnglish/README.md

 ## Topics

 *  innerHTML</br>
- ( JavaScript innerHTML বৈশিষ্ট্য হলো একটি ওয়েব পেইজে একটি উপাদানের HTML বিষয়বস্তু সেট করে। InnerHTML হল HTML DOM-এর একটি সম্পত্তি। innerHTML প্রায়ই p -tag উপাদানের বিষয়বস্তু সেট এবং পরিবর্তন করতে ব্যবহৃত হয়।)
+ ( JavaScript innerHTML feature sets the HTML content of an element on a web page.
+InnerHTML is a property of the HTML DOM. innerHTML is often used to set and modify the content of p -tag elements.)